Evaluating Customized vs. Generalist Transformer-based Models for Legal Contract Classification

 \section{Limitations}

-The limited availability of contract benchmark datasets in languages other than English poses a challenge for multilingual extension.
-Consequently, this study focuses solely on English-language contract tasks, leaving evaluation on non-English data for future work.
-While encoder-decoder models like LexT5 and decoder-based legal-specific LLMs such as AdaptLLM and SaulLM-7B are emerging, they remain scarce.
-We therefore defer their benchmarking until more models become available, ensuring fair comparisons.
-LexT5 is evaluated for exploratory purposes but excluded from the main results.
-Additionally, this work concentrates on the nuances of contract language and does not assess performance on other legal text types, such as statutes, court decisions, or legal opinions.
-Future research should extend this evaluation to a broader range of legal genres, acknowledging that no single study can fully capture the entire legal domain.
+The limited availability of contract benchmark datasets in languages other than English presents a challenge for multilingual extension.
+As a result, this study focuses solely on English-language contract tasks, with evaluation on non-English data left for future research.
+This work also concentrates on the nuances of contract language and does not assess performance on other legal text types, such as statutes, court decisions, or legal opinions.
+Future research should broaden this evaluation to encompass a wider range of legal genres, recognizing that no single study can fully capture the entire legal domain.
 Additionally, this paper focuses on domain generalization alone while selecting the legal domain.